-We've already covered everything you need to know to avoid common Japanese food faux-pas when dining in Japan in our Guide to Japanese Table Manners and Dining Etiquette.
-Now, we bring you these basic Japanese phrases for dining out.
+We've previously covered everything you need to know to avoid common Japanese food faux-pas when dining in Japan in our guide, Japanese Table Manners and Dining Etiquette.
+Now, we're covering the essential Japanese restaurant phrases you'll need to know.

-Here are some of the most basic Japanese phrases for dining out that you should learn as part of simple dining etiquette in Japan:
+Here are the absolute most basic Japanese phrases for dining out that you should learn as part of simple dining etiquette in Japan:

 If you have a reservation, simply tell them the name it is booked under.